 OTT advertising packages are messy.
 Many times the sales rep won’t understand the OTT vs CTV differences.
 Advertisers should demand transparency when presented with a proposal for either OTT or CTV advertising.
-Demand a detailed budget breakout out from your advertising partners that includes separate impressions for web, mobile, and Connected TV inventory.
+Demand a detailed budget breakout from your advertising partners that includes separate impressions for web, mobile, and Connected TV inventory.
 Each product should have its own inventory, pricing, and analytics.
 Advertisers have a right to know exactly where their budget is going and how the inventory on each platform is performing.

 OTT Advertising Costs Can Be Deceiving

 Here’s a list of typical CPM (cost per thousand) pre-roll advertising rates.
 These are rough ranges.
-There are a lot of variables that can impact pricing including ad duration, buying in bulk, analytics access, skippable vs unskippable and premium inventory.
+There are a lot of variables that can impact pricing, including ad duration, buying in bulk, analytics access, skippable vs unskippable and premium inventory.

 - Web Pre-Roll: $10-20